Alcohol typically impacts blood sugar management, and consuming it requires special attention when you have Type 1

-Consuming alcohol increases the risk of hypoglycemia – which can occur up to 24 hours after.
+Consuming alcohol increases the risk of hypoglycemia – which can occur up to 24 hours after having a drink.
 Alcohol is immediately released into the bloodstream.
 The liver then breaks down and eliminates alcohol by filtering the blood.
 This can interfere with your ability to perform “normal” tasks, such as releasing glucose to regulate blood glucose levels.
 In doing so, alcohol can increase the effects of insulin, and lead to more severe hypoglycemia.

 Alcohol also causes insulin resistance, which makes insulin less efficient.
 In addition, some mixed drinks (think screwdrivers, whisky coke, and cocktails with names as exotic as their ingredients are sweet) contain a high level of quickly digested carbohydrates.
 There is a very real risk of hyperglycemia in the short term!
 This is why it is not uncommon to have a series of episodes of hyperglycemia and hypoglycemia when consuming these types of drinks.

 To overcome these risks, nothing beats eating; food in your stomach will slow down the absorption of alcohol.
 The classic mistake: drinking on an empty stomach.
 This is particularly not recommended with Type 1 diabetes, because of the increased risk of hypoglycemia.
 Especially if you drink ‘pure’ alcohol without added sugars, such as a glass of whisky or wine.
 We therefore recommend consuming alcohol with a meal or as an aperitive while enjoying the appetizers.
 Check your blood sugar regularly and always keep a supply of food close by to treat hypoglycemia.

 Tip: Drink slowly and alternate your drinks with non-alcoholic (and sugar-free) drinks, ideally water.
 Alcohol actually tends to dehydrate.